 - Run cold water while using your garbage disposal to help any grease solidify and be chopped up before it reaches the trap

-- Cut larger items into smaller pieces before letting them fall down the drain
+- Cut larger items into smaller pieces before putting them down the drain

 - Use your garbage disposal frequently to help prevent corrosion and rust

 - To keep your garbage disposal clean, use de-greasing dishwashing detergents along with cold water and let the disposal run for about a minute